Terry Dubrow Previews "Sinister" Doctors & "Mysterious" Cases on New Season of License to Kill - E! Online

 Between Botched and License to Kill, Dr. Terry Dubrow has seen it all!

-Season two of Dubrow's hit Oxygen show premieres tonight at 7 p.m.
+Season two of Dubrow's hit Oxygen show premieres tomorrow at 7 p.m.
 The new season of License to Kill will cover gruesome cases and medical mishaps like a doctor who over-prescribed opioids, a man who performed invasive medical procedures in highly unsanitary conditions and more.

 "First of all, the crimes that the doctors commit are very different," Dubrow tells E!
 News exclusively of the new season.
 "The first season was more like doctors who went off the deep end and decided to actively sort of kill patients.
 This season the doctors, a lot of them are engaged in fraudulent activity based on greed or based on drug addiction or based on total, crazy purposeful incompetence.
 So it's a different reason why the doctors went off the deep end this season."